 Number Description of Exhibit 10.11 Letter Agreement, dated November 6, 2012, by and between the Registrant and UTA Capital LLC 10.12 First Amendment to the Amended and Restated Note and Warrant Purchase Agreement, dated as of January 28, 2013, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on February 1, 2013) 10.13 Secured Promissory Note, dated September 1, 2011, issued to UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on September 7, 2011) 10.14 Secured Promissory Note, dated September 7, 2012, issued to UTA Capital LLC (Incorporated by reference to our Quarterly Report on Form 10-Q, filed with the Securities and Exchange Commission on November 19, 2012) 10.15 Company Pledge and Security Agreement, dated as of September 1, 2011, by and between the Registrant and UTA Capital LLC (Incorporated by reference to our Current Report on Form 8-K, filed with the Securities and Exchange Commission on September 7, 2011) 10.16 2012 Stock Incentive Plan 10.17 Agreement, dated August 31, 2012, by and among Yehezkel Kaplan, Eli Nachum, Yoav Ben-Zvi and D.L.
 Capital Ltd. (English translation) 10.18 Special Personal Employment Agreement, dated November 7, 2012, between Micronet Ltd. and Tali Dinar (English Translation) 10.19 Personal Employment Agreement, dated October 1, 2011, between Tali Dinar and Enertec Electronics Ltd. (English Translation) 10.20 Summary of material terms of a December 17, 2012 bank loan to Enertec Electronics Ltd. 10.21 Shareholder Agreement, dated March 17, 2013, between Enertec Electronics Ltd. and Shlomo Shalev (English Translation) 14.1 Code of Business Conduct and Ethics 21.1 Subsidiaries 23.1 Consent of Paritz & Company, P.A.
-23.2 Consent of Kost Forer Gabbay & Kaiserer, a member of Ernst & Young Global 23.3 23.4 Consent of BDO Ziv Haft 23.4 Consent of Olshan Frome Wolosky LLP (included in Exhibit 5.1) Powers of Attorney 99.1 Consent of Professor Chezy Ofir to serve as director of the Registrant 99.1 99.2 Consent of C.J.
-Driscoll & Associates and Licht & Associates 99.2 Consent of Jeffrey P. Bialos to serve as director of the Registrant 99.4 Consent of Jacob Berman to serve as director of the Registrant 99.4 Consent of Miki Balin to serve as director of the Registrant 101.1 The following materials from the Registrant, formatted in XBRL (Extensible Business Reporting 101.1 Language): (i) Consolidated Balance Sheets as of December 31, 2011 and December 31, 2012, (ii) Consolidated Statements of Income for Years Ended December 31, 2011 and 2012, (iii) Consolidated Statements of Comprehensive Income for Years Ended December 31, 2011 and 2012, (ii) Consolidated Statements of Cash Flows, and (v) Notes to Consolidated Financial Statements Simplified of Case 1 18 is, and (1) from to Comportance 1 manetal statements
+23.2 Consent of Kost Forer Gabbay & Kaiserer, a member of Ernst & Young Global 23.3 Consent of BDO Ziv Haft 23.4 Consent of Olshan Frome Wolosky LLP (included in Exhibit 5.1) 24.1 Powers of Attorney 99.1 Consent of Professor Chezy Ofir to serve as director of the Registrant 99.2 Consent of C.J.
+Driscoll & Associates and Licht & Associates 99.3 Consent of Jeffrey P. Bialos to serve as director of the Registrant 99.4 Consent of Jacob Berman to serve as director of the Registrant 99.5 Consent of Miki Balin to serve as director of the Registrant 101.1 The following materials from the Registrant, formatted in XBRL (Extensible Business Reporting Language): (i) Consolidated Balance Sheets as of December 31, 2011 and December 31, 2012, (ii) Consolidated Statements of Income for Years Ended December 31, 2011 and 2012, (iii) Consolidated

+Consolidated Statements of Income for Years Ended December 31, 2011 and 2012, (iii) Consolidated Statements of Comprehensive Income for Years Ended December 31, 2011 and 2012, (iv) Consolidated Statements of Cash Flows, and (v) Notes to Consolidated Financial Statements\\\\